Bear Mountain by Mount Redoubt via Depot Creek in Chilliwacks / 熊山

 Southwest Basin Route

-The higher I went, the steeper the terrain and the more hard dirt I found.
-I built several cairns after losing sight of the gully in fear of missing a turn on the way down.
-Despite the short distance, the tight turns were easy to forget coming down.
+The higher I went, the steeper the terrain and the more hardpan I encountered.
+I built several cairns after losing sight of the narrow gully, fearing missing a turn somehow.
+Despite the short distance, the tight turns were easy to miss going down.
+I reached the southwest ridge at 7200′ and thought I could hug the crest.
+But in reality, the jagged ridgeline wasn’t feasible for traversing.
+So I stayed west.

 Final airy traverse over the southwest ridge